Using and paying with debit cards

 - Accidental overdrafts cost money.
 If you have a Maestro or Visa Debit card you might be able to go over your overdraft limit accidentally, which means you’ll be hit with charges.

 - Less protection than a credit card.
-You can’t be sure you’ll get your money back for faulty goods, but some debit card providers offer a Chargeback scheme where they may be able to recover some or all of your money for you after looking into it.
+You can’t be sure you’ll get your money back for faulty goods, but some debit card providers offer a Chargeback scheme where they might be able to recover some or all of your money for you after looking into it.

 Charges and fees on debit cards